All Episodes

 There's not enough people anywhere on the planet.

-Uh, because great convulsive changes in big power relationships and big power dominance are n are usually never smooth.
+And it doesn't lead anywhere good because great convulsive changes in big power relationships and big power dominance are usually never smooth.

-You know what the smoothest transfer of power in history was?
+You know what the smoothest transfer of power in history was, and I think this is why we're complacent about it.

 The smoothest transfer of power happened in the early 1940s, one month.

-The following month the United States had more men under arms than Britain.
+The following month, the United States had more men under arms than Britain.

 And in that moment, that little moment, the baton of global dominance was passed.

-Uh the baton was passed and life went on.
+The baton was passed and life went on.

-So this was the smoothest transfer of global dominance in history.
+So, this was the smoothest transfer of global dominance in history.

 Do you think it's likely to go that smoothly when China is the dominant economic power on the planet, which the IMF now predicts will happen within five years?

-I mean, we we are so complacent because we are coming to the end of a two-century anglophone dominance of global order.
+I mean, we are so complacent because we are coming to the end of a two-century anglophone dominance of global order.

-Uh one-eight hundred-two eight two-282, Mark Stein for Rush.
+1-800-282-2882, Mark Stein for Rush.

 Oh, things are afoot in Washington.